West Zone

 Explain

-This house with a thatched roof and a large hall was built on a plateau overlooking the Tama River.
-The thick pillars surrounding the hall with rectangular cross section and the equipment such as old-style stage for decoration show the history of the house.
+This house features a thatched roof and a large hall, and was built on a plateau overlooking the Tama River.
+The central pillar with rectangular cross-section between the hall and earth floor and an oshiita board (old-style alcove) show the history of the house.

 W9 House of Koide